-The NWT has limited products, services and activities available to visitors, particularly outside of Yellowknife.
-There are only a small number of experienced operators who are actively working with Travel Trade.
-Many opportunities, such as community cultural experiences, wellness, luxury Aurora accommodation and unique high end culinary experiences, are not being offered or are not yet well-developed for tourism consumers and trade partners.
-Facilities and accommodations for Meetings, Conferences, and Events are limited outside of the capital city and travel to destinations outside of Yellowknife for MCIT can be difficult and costly.
-Additionally, there is a shortage of frontline workers in the hospitality industry.
-Add to this the pandemic's impact on the tourism economy, and it becomes clear that, for tourism to recover, well-planned destination development projects and funding support will be essential.
+The NWT has limited products, services and activities available to visitors, particularly outside of Yellowknife, and there are only a small number of experienced operators who are actively working with Travel Trade.
+Many opportunities, such as community cultural experiences, wellness, eco-tourism, luxury Aurora accommodation and unique high end culinary experiences, are not being offered or are not yet well-developed for tourism consumers and trade partners.
+Facilities and accommodations for Meetings, Conferences, and Events are limited outside of the capital city and travel to destinations outside of Yellowknife for MICE can be difficult and costly.
+Add to this the pandemic's impact on the tourism economy and operators' capacity, and it becomes clear that, for tourism to recover, well-planned destination development projects and funding support will be essential.
+These represent huge opportunities for the industry that, if properly capitalised on, can attract a swath of new visitors.